nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 ### Update the NGINX Ingress logging format to see SSL/FIPS related fields

-How do know if/what FIPS or non-FIPS traffic is being handled by NGINX?
+How do you know if/what FIPS or non-FIPS traffic is being handled by NGINX?
 What visibility is available for `audits and attestations?`  NGINX has the ability to log all TLS related components, including client/server requests/responses metadata for connections/sessions.
 Let's add a few of these important logging variables, so you can see what the requests/responses look like in the `NGINX Access Log`.

 Here is a list of the 3 TLS variables you will add, and what they are: